Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, The Colors of Conquest, no other Color Feat.

-You have embraced the color white, the color of death, granting you the following benefits:
+You have embraced the color white, the color of death.

 * You have advantage on death saving throws.
 * When you drop to 0 hit points you can choose to trop to 1 instead.
 Once you used this feature you can’t use it again until you finish a long rest